nikolas-n/GNU-Linux-on-Asus-C201-Chromebook/README.md

 I haven't tried it but the script provided for the C201 ([here](https://github.com/offensive-security/kali-arm-build-scripts/blob/master/chromebook-arm-veyron.sh)) is very helpful in understanding the whole procedure of making an SD work for the chromebook.

 ### [Fedora](https://fedoraproject.org/wiki/Architectures/ARM/Chromebook)
-You can have a try.
+You can give it a try.
 There are instructions only for the ChromeOS kernel, the respective instructions for the mainline one are not yet present.

 ## Setting up Linux Distributions